George Strock

-George Strock (July 3, 1911 – August 23, 1977) was a photojournalist during World War II when he took a picture of three American soldiers who were killed during the Battle of Buna-Gona on the Buna beach.
-It became the first photograph to depict dead American troops on the battlefield to be published during World War II.
-Life correspondent Cal Whipple went all the way to the White House to get permission to print the image.
+George Strock (July 3, 1911 – August 23, 1977) was an American photojournalist active during World War II.
+He is most famously known for his photograph of three American soldiers who were killed during the Battle of Buna-Gona on Buna Beach.
+It became the first published photograph to depict dead American troops on the battlefield during World War II.

 Strock got his start as a photographer while studying photojournalism at the John C. Fremont High School in Los Angeles.
 After high school, Strock photographed Hollywood celebrities, crime and sports for the Los Angeles Times before joining Life magazine in 1940.

 Early life

 Strock was born in Dyersville, Iowa to William L. and Mary R. Lippert Strock.
 He had a brother, Edward.
 Before 1925, the family moved to Los Angeles.
 Strock attended John C. Fremont High School in South Central Los Angeles where he studied photojournalism under Clarence A. Bach, who had begun teaching the first such course in the United States in 1924.
 Strock graduated from high school in 1928.

-In 1931 at age 21 he was working with his brother in their father's battery business.
-In 1936 he was listed in the Los Angeles city directory as residing with his parents and brother Edward at 328 W. 102nd Ave in Los Angeles but his occupation was now listed as "cameraman".
+In 1931, at age 21, he worked alongside his brother in their father's battery business.
+In 1936, according to the Los Angeles city directory, he was listed as residing with his parents and brother Edward at 328 W. 102nd Ave, but his occupation was now listed as "cameraman".
 Strock operated an amusement pier photograph concession and a baby portrait studio.
-By 1938 he was working for the Los Angeles Times where he covered sports, movies, and politics.
-In 1939 he was listed in the Los Angeles city directory as a photographer for Modern Screen magazine.
-He shot images of the military at Fort Dix and Pensacola Naval Air Station and everyday civilian life.
+By 1938, he was working for the Los Angeles Times where he covered sports, movies, and politics.
+In 1939, he was listed as a photographer for Modern Screen magazine.
+He shot images of the military at Fort Dix and Pensacola Naval Air Station, as well as everyday civilian life.

-He married Rose Marie in 1937 or 1938 and they had two sons, George and William.
+He married his wife, Rose Marie, around 1937–1938, and they had two sons, George and William.